Selecting a General Chemistry sequence

 Once you log in to the site that holds the diagnostic exam, you will see tutorials, practice problems, and practice quizzes.

 No. Based on your online diagnostic exam results, we will suggest activities that will help you achieve at your highest level in either course.
 The first suggestion may be to review the online tutorials and take the online exam a second time.
 Further suggestions may include enrollment in peer-led team learning (PLTL) groups, which meet weekly during the course of the semester, or enrollment in a supplementary problem-solving workshop held by the Center for Teaching and Learning.
 You may enroll in either of these options once you come to Washington University in the fall.
 PLTL groups are increasingly popular with WU general chemistry students and have been shown to help students better understand concepts covered in the course.
 Therefore, you are recommended to look into joining a PLTL group upon your arrival at WU, regardless of your exam results.
-Your performance on the online diagnostic exam will have no effect upon your grade in Chemistry 105 or 111A and will only be used by the course instructors and your four-year academic advisor to better advise you.
+Your performance on the online diagnostic exam will have no effect upon your grade in Chemistry 1601 or 1701 and will only be used by the course instructors and your four-year academic advisor to better advise you.

 Fundamental concepts form the foundation for both university chemistry and high school AP chemistry.
 However, at a university, the concepts are explored in greater depth.
 The difficulty of the problems you will be asked to solve and the number of logical or mathematical steps required for the final solution are also more complex.
 In most high-school chemistry courses, solutions to problems are straightforward, requiring the application of an equation, formula, or definition in order to reach a correct solution.
 On the other hand, problems given in university courses are more typical of those seen in the real life of a practicing scientist, physician, or engineer, where problems often require a number of calculation steps, the ability to separate necessary from extraneous data, and the proper linkage of multiple concepts.
 In practice, scientific problems are not always clear cut.
 They require practitioners to have command of a broad range of concepts, to get to the essence of the problem (sometimes separating out extraneous data), and to make and execute a successful plan of attack.
 The emphasis at the university level is on the development of these real-world skills.